-D # Date Requester Questions/Comments Response Responder Date Responded Response Status 1.52 2/12/2020 During construction, testing of excavated soils would occur in compliance with monitoring requirements adopted by DWR in the Final EIR (with the Mitigation Monitoring and Reporting Plan) and in permits obtained by DWR and the DCA, including Stormwater Pollution Prevention Plans for Barbara Barrigan- Who is responsible for the weekly spoils testing reporting construction programs.
-While the DCA would likely conduct most of the testing as part of the construction process, compliance with monitoring Gwen Buchholz and Parrilla during construction?
-Carrie Buckman 2/26/2020 Responded .53 2/12/2020 Initial soil investigation methods were proposed and are being evaluated through an Draft Initial Study/Mitigated Negative Declaration (published in Barbara Barrigan- Will DWR be publishing soil and water testing data for the November 20, 2019) by DWR.
-Water quality testing programs have not .54 2/12/2020 Parrilla public to see? been developed at this time.
-Gwen Buchholz 2/26/2020 Responded 54 2/12/2020 Harmful Algal Blooms (HAB) data currently are not included in most Stormwater Pollution Prevention Plan construction permits.
-Historically, analysis for potential for algal blooms in the Delta rely on operational assumptions, including diversion patterns at the north and south Delta intakes, that will be evaluated in the EIR.
-This comment is related to the Barbara Barrigan- Parrilla How frequently will HAB data be reported and how accessible will it be to the public?
-Gwen Buchholz and Carrie Buckman 2/26/2020 Responded 55 2/12/2020 The potential Launch Site B presented in the February 12, 2020 Barbara Barrigan- How many miles are between the Eastern Corridor's Launch Stakeholder Engagement Committee meeting was approximately 3 to 4 .56 2/12/2020 Parrilla Site B to the Port of Stockton? miles from the Port of Stockton.
-Graham Bradner 2/26/2020 Responded 50 2/12/2020 The screening process presented in the February 12, 2020 Stakeholder Engagement Committee meeting considered avoidance of construction Barbara Barrigan- Has there been any analysis on how far away the top end of within adopted city spheres of influence boundaries.
-The initial launch Crohom Drody - r 2/26/2020 Deenended .57 2/12/2020 Parrilla Launch Site B is from urban housing to the east and north? shaft sites were at least one mile from housing.
-Graham Bradner 2/26/2020 Responded Conveyors could be located either within a construction site or parallel to Will convoyor bolts will be maying DTM agrees formland to the roads to minimize vehicle use.
-The specific uses for conveyors are currently Anna Swenson drying areas? being developed and will be discussed at future Stakeholder Engagement Committee meetings.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 4.52 2/12/2020 Barbara Barrigan- Parrilla During construction, testing of excavated soils would occur in compliance with monitoring requirements adopted by DWR in the Final EIR (with the Mitigation Monitoring and Reporting Plan) and in permits obtained by DWR and the DCA, including Stormwater Pollution Prevention Plans for construction programs.
+While the DCA would likely conduct most of the testing as part of the construction process, compliance with monitoring plans and permits is ulitmately the responsibility of DWR.
+Gwen Buchholz and Carrie Buckman 2/26/2020 Responded 4.53 2/12/2020 Barbara Barrigan- Parrilla Initial soil investigation methods were proposed and are being evaluated through an Draft Initial Study/Mitigated Negative Declaration (published in November 20, 2019) by DWR.
+Water quality testing programs have not been developed at this time.
+Gwen Buchholz 2/26/2020 Responded 4.54 2/12/2020 Barbara Barrigan- Parrilla , , , Gwen Buchholz and Carrie Buckman 2/26/2020 Responded 4.55 2/12/2020 Barbara Barrigan- Parrilla Site B to the Port of Stockton?
+The potential Launch Site B presented in the February 12, 2020 Stakeholder Engagement Committee meeting was approximately 3 to 4 miles from the Port of Stockton.
+Graham Bradner 2/26/2020 Responded 4.56 2/12/2020 Barbara Barrigan- Parrilla Launch Site B is from urban housing to the east and north?
+The screening process presented in the February 12, 2020 Stakeholder Engagement Committee meeting considered avoidance of construction within adopted city spheres of influence boundaries.
+The initial launch shaft sites were at least one mile from housing.
+Graham Bradner 2/26/2020 Responded 4.57 2/12/2020 Anna Swenson drying areas?
+Conveyors could be located either within a construction site or parallel to roads to minimize vehicle use.
+The specific uses for conveyors are currently being developed and will be discussed at future Stakeholder Engagement Committee meetings.
 Gwen Buchholz 2/26/2020 Responded